 And a Journal of Medicinal Plants Research paper concluded that leaves of the Melissa officinalis plant could be used nutritionally as a natural source of antioxidants.

-This herb might be problematic for people with thyroid disease or diabetes.
-To stay on the safe side, women who are pregnant or breastfeeding should not consume Lemon Balm.
-And never give it to a child without the approval of his/her pediatrician.
+To stay on the safe side, women who are pregnant or breastfeeding should not consume lemon balm without their doctor's okay.
+And never give lemon balm tea to a child without his/her pediatrician's approval.

 Additional info about lemon balm side effects and drug interactions.